MarloesEJ/KSEGA-EHBOvoorIedereen/README.md

 # KSEGA-EHBOvoorIedereen
-School groups project in Unity, point and click serious game to learn player the bases of first aid
+Groupproject for school in Unity, point and click serious game to learn player the bases of first aid